 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-PayPal’s card reader and point-of-sale (POS) system Zettle has no monthly cost, but it does charge per-transaction and this starts at 2.29 percent of the sale, plus nine cents.
-The service is one of the more affordable options available to small business owners right now.
-For those exploring cost-effective alternatives, the best free POS software for small businesses might also be worth considering.
+PayPal’s card reader and point-of-sale (POS) system, Zettle, has no monthly cost, but it does charge per-transaction, and this starts at 2.29% of the sale, plus nine cents.
+The service is one of the more affordable options available to small business owners right now, so it’s definitely a good choice for those looking to keep POS costs down.

-Our researchers scored PayPal Zettle across a range of areas, from software to support, and Zettle’s low pricing was the best thing about it.
-Zettle has a free plan that offers more features than most, along with easy-to-understand transaction fees and reasonable one-time hardware costs.
-For this reason, it’ll best suit pop-up stores, market traders, food trucks and small retail startups who want to keep their POS costs down.
+Our researchers scored PayPal Zettle across a range of areas, and Zettle’s low pricing was the best thing about it.
+For this reason, it’ll best suit pop-up stores, market traders, food trucks, and small retail startups.

-That being said, Zettle doesn’t offer great features or support when compared with other POS systems, such as Square, Lightspeed, or Shopify.
-If those choices sound better, consider taking a minute to gather quotes from all of the best POS competitors.
-All you need to do is give us a few details about your business and our trusted partners will get back to you with obligation-free quotes.
+That being said, Zettle doesn’t offer great features or support when compared with other POS systems, such as Square.
+So if you’re still on the fence, consider taking a minute to gather quotes from all of the best POS competitors.
+All you need to do is give us a few details about your business, and our trusted partners will get back to you with obligation-free quotes.

 In this guide: